Classification of symplectic non-Hamiltonian circle actions on 4-manifolds: Examples

 \subsection{The Kodaira-Thurston manifold}

 \\ In this subsection, we describe the Kodaira-Thurston manifold, together with a particular symplectic circle action, and present calculations of the values of the invariants.
-The Kodaira-Thurston manifold was first studied by Kodaira \cite{kodaira_manifold}, and was later rediscovered by Thurston \cite{thurston_manifold}, where it was given as the first known example of a symplectic manifold that does not admit a Kähler form.
+We also discuss other related spaces.
+The Kodaira-Thurston manifold was first studied by Kodaira~\cite{kodaira_manifold}, and was later rediscovered by Thurston~\cite{thurston_manifold}, where it was given as the first known example of a symplectic manifold that does not admit a Kähler form.

 Most commonly, the description of the Kodaira-Thurston manifold is given by taking a quotient of $(\mathbb{R}^4, dp_1 \wedge dq_1 + dp_2 \wedge dq_2)$ by an action of a discrete group that preserves the symplectic form.
 There is a very similar construction that is based on a gluing map.
-We will describe the second construction, since it can be easily related to the mapping torus given by Proposition \ref{topological_model_proposition}, and consequently to the monodromy invariant.
-See \cite[Example 3.1.17]{intro_to_symp_topology} for a description of both constructions.
+We will describe the second construction, since it can be easily related to the mapping torus given by Proposition~\ref{topological_model_proposition}, and consequently to the monodromy invariant.
+See~\cite[Example 3.1.17]{intro_to_symp_topology} for a description of both constructions.

-Let $M := (\mathbb{R}/\mathbb{Z})\times \mathbb{R} \times (\mathbb{R}/\mathbb{Z})^2$ be a manifold with coordinates $p_1, q_1, p_2, q_2$, and a symplectic form $\omega = dp_1 \wedge dq_1 + dp_2 \wedge dq_2$.
+Let $M := (\mathbb{R}/\mathbb{Z})\times \mathbb{R} \times {(\mathbb{R}/\mathbb{Z})}^2$ be a manifold with coordinates $p_1, q_1, p_2, q_2$, and a symplectic form $\omega = dp_1 \wedge dq_1 + dp_2 \wedge dq_2$.
 The map $f:M \rightarrow M$ defined by:

 preserves the symplectic form.
 Hence, the quotient manifold $N:= M/{\sim}$, where $x \sim F(x)$, is a compact symplectic manifold.
 It admits a symplectic circle action whose generating vector field $X \in \mathfrak{X}(N)$ is: